 Seen everyday by thousands and not really seen!
-Take the tour of the iconic landmarked Great Hall of…
+Take a tour of the iconic landmarked Great Hall of Union…

 Chicago’s Union Station serves as an excellent example of Chicago’s historical standing as a transportation hub—a function retained to this day.